cloudentity/pyron/docs/howtos/http-server-mtls.md

 ### Certificate format

-A certificate must be a X.509 certificate wrapped in a PEM block, for example:
+A certificate must be in X.509 format wrapped in a PEM block, for example:

 PEM block: